Here's why paying ransomware hackers might actually not be that bad

 FBI Director Christopher Wray recently testified before Congress, reaffirming the agency’s position that businesses should not give in to the demands of their attackers.

-This was underlined by the recent Cybereason survey, which revealed that over 80% of victims that pay the ransom are targeted again, often by the same ransomware operators.
+This was underlined by a recent Cybereason survey, which revealed that over 80% of victims who pay a ransom are targeted again - often by the same ransomware operators.

 But the tax deduction now emerges as another incentive, which although not very well-known, nor regularly exercised, indirectly neutralizes the guidance and recommendations of law enforcement agencies and security experts.